SaiShadow/cosinuss-flutter/README.md

 Flow State is a Flutter-based productivity app that integrates with the Cosinuss Earable sensor to optimize work sessions and manage stress.
 The app combines real-time biometric tracking with the Pomodoro technique to create a personalized and adaptive productivity experience.

-Just connect your Cosinuss Earable and start the timer and put it to the side.
+Connect your Cosinuss Earable, start the timer, and put it to the side.
-The timer turns black to not distract your work.
+The timer turns black so as not to distract your work.
-After the timer is done, a timer sound is played and the color changes to bright blue/red color depending on if its time for a break or work.
+After the timer is done, a timer sound is played and the colour changes to bright blue/red depending on the time for a break or work.
-And any time users can see how their session data, consisting of focus, stress, heart rate and temperature fluctuated during their sessions.
+Any time users can see how their session data, consisting of focus, stress, heart rate and temperature fluctuated during their sessions.

 ---